kablamo/mvp.kablamo.org/page/oo/story/index.markdown

 #### Native Perl OO
 Native Perl OO is solid but strange.
-Essentially OO in the Perl core is unfinished -- it has great fundamentals but lacks any sort of sugary syntax for developers.
-For various reasons native Perl OO has been stuck in this limbo for years (and still is) although there have been and continue to be many attempts to finish and polish it.
+Essentially OO in the Perl core is
+unfinished: it has good fundamentals but lacks much of the sugary syntax developers in other languages are accustomed to.
+For various reasons native Perl OO has been stuck in this limbo for years although there have been and continue to be many attempts to finish and polish it.  *However:*

 #### Modern Perl
-However the Perl language is so flexible you can essentially define your own keywords in a library.
+The Perl language is so flexible you can essentially define your own keywords in a library.
 Several groups of developers used this flexibility to create a (somewhat) more normal OO sugar syntax on top of Perl's native OO fundamentals which make it much easier to use the power thats there.